DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 Running a basic WDL workflow
 ----------------------------

 The `Workflow Description Language`_ (WDL) is another emerging language for writing workflows that are portable across multiple workflow engines and platforms.
 Running WDL workflows using Toil is still in alpha, and currently experimental.
-Toil currently supports basic workflow syntax (see :ref:`wdlSupport` for more details and examples).
+Toil currently supports basic workflow syntax (see :ref:`wdl` for more details and examples).
 Here we go over running a basic WDL helloworld workflow.

 #.
 First ensure that Toil is installed with the
    ``wdl`` extra (see :ref:`extras`).  ::